GovTechSG/singpass-myinfo-oidc-helper/README.md

 Use this module to build client applications that can:

-- Authenticate users via the Singpass OIDC provider
+- Authenticate users via the Singpass/Corppass OIDC provider
 - Retrieve user's MyInfo data via the MyInfo Person-Basic API and Person API

 ---